SPMTH/DBSPM/README.md

 ## Usage

 We recommend using the notebook `DBSPM_Basic_Quick-start.ipynb` in the `example/` folder to learn how to use the package.
 The notebooks are divided into two parts: the simulation and the analysis of the data.
+To use stm and brstm, use the notebook `DBSPM-BRSTM_Basic_Quick-start.ipynb` in the `brstm_example/` folder

 ### The dbspm command